xvik/gradle-github-info-plugin/README.md

 ### Plugins defaults

-Plugins recognize some common plugins and apply default values to them (but not overrides user configuration!)
+Plugin recognize some common plugins and apply default values to them (but not overrides user configuration!)

 #### maven-publish